CES Ontario Announcement: Annual General Meeting 2019 & Nominations for the Board of Directors

 Election of the Board of Directors will take place at the Annual General Meeting.
 As per Chapter bylaws, a minimum of ten (10) CES Ontario members in good standing must be present for there to be quorum at the AGM.

 Chapter bylaws require that two CES Ontario members support a nomination (nominator and seconder).
+Members of the Nominations Committee may not support a nomination.
+The members of the 2019 Nominations Committee are: Nikhat Rasheed, Arubah Nadeem, and Kelsey Chawla.

 For further information regarding nominations and board requirements, please contact the Nominations Committee at email@example.com.